Oscar Lewis (American football)

 Oscar Lewis (born c.
-1952) is a former American football coach.
+1952) is an American former football coach.
 He was the fifth head football coach at Frostburg State University in Frostburg, Maryland, serving for final three games of the 1976 season and compiling a record of 0–3.
 Lewis was named the head coach after Mike Davis had completed a record of 1–16 since the start of the 1975 season.
 Lewis coached the remaining games and then stepped down.